Juanxpeke/Julia-Fractal/README.md

 ## Build

-In order to build the project, follow the following steps:
+In order to build the project, follow the following steps.

 - Install CMake (https://cmake.org/download/)